Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

-The second hypothesis together with Lemma~\ref{trivial-base-change} and Lemma~\ref{completion-finitely-generated} ensures this map is an isomorphism on stalks (as the sheafification process preserves stalks).
+The second assumption together with Lemma~\ref{trivial-base-change} and Lemma~\ref{completion-finitely-generated} ensure that this map is an isomorphism on stalks (as the sheafification process preserves stalks).
 Therefore, $M^{\Updelta} \to \rm{R}^q\mf_*\F$ is an isomorphism of $\O_\X$-modules.
 In particular, $\rm{R}^q\mf_*\F$ is adically quasi-coherent and almost coherent. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{almost-proper-mapping-formal}] We use the same reduction as in the proof of Theorem~\ref{almost-proper-mapping} to reduce to the situation of an adically quasi-coherent, almost coherent $\O_\X$-module $\F$.
+\begin{proof}[Proof of Theorem~\ref{almost-proper-mapping-formal}] We use the same reductions as in the proof of Theorem~\ref{almost-proper-mapping} to reduce to the situation of an adically quasi-coherent, almost coherent $\O_\X$-module $\F$.
 Moreover, the statement is local on $\Y$, so we can assume that $\Y=\Spf A$ is affine.

 Now we show that both conditions in Lemma~\ref{useful} are satisfied in our situation.

 {\it Step $1$: $\rm{H}^q(\X,\F)$ is almost coherent for every $q\geq 0$.} Fix a finitely generated ideal $\m_0 \subset \m$ and another finitely generated ideal $\m_1 \subset \m$ such that $\m_0 \subset \m_1^2$.